-- Creating an atmosphere that is both caring and challenging and which provides opportunities for the development of personal responsibility. - Promoting social and moral learning through the way in which disciplinary issues are handled. - Ensuring staff and adults within the school provide positive models for pupils. - Arranging regular gatherings of the school community and using such occasions to encourage and reinforce the values on which the school is based. - Enriching the curriculum in all appropriate areas with an emphasis on moral, social and cultural development. - Providing opportunities within the curriculum to advance personal and social development. - Providing a programme of religious education in which consideration will be given to responses to basic questions relating to the meaning, value and purpose of human life.

-Taking every opportunity to acknowledge value and appreciate the various cultures and heritage of our pupils and to encourage them to appreciate and value the cultures and heritage of others including visits by representatives of other beliefs or faiths.
+- Creating an atmosphere that is both caring and challenging and which provides opportunities for the development of personal responsibility. - Promoting social and moral learning through the way in which disciplinary issues are handled. - Ensuring staff and adults within the school provide positive models for pupils. - Arranging regular gatherings of the school community and using such occasions to encourage and reinforce the values on which the school is based. - Enriching the curriculum in all appropriate areas with an emphasis on moral, social and cultural development. - Providing opportunities within the curriculum to advance personal and social development. - Providing a programme of religious education in which consideration will be given to responses to basic questions relating to the meaning, value and purpose of human life. - Providing a programme of moral education. - Taking every opportunity to acknowledge value and appreciate the various cultures and heritage of our pupils and to encourage them to appreciate and value the cultures and heritage of others including visits by representatives of other beliefs or faiths.

-The School Chaplain visits school regularly and we visit the local church at Harvest, Christmas and Easter.
+The School Chaplain visits school regularly and three times a year we visit the local church for a short service which is usually led by the children.

 Parents wishing to exercise their right to withdraw their child from Religious and Moral Education should contact the head teacher so that acceptable alternative arrangements can be made.

 RELATIONSHIPS, SEXUAL HEALTH & PARENTHOOD

 The following Aberdeenshire Council information guidance is followed by the school in providing appropriate learning experiences with regard to relationships, sexual health and parenthood which is part of the health and wellbeing curriculum.

 Sex education can be defined as a lifelong process whereby children and young people acquire knowledge and skills, and develop beliefs, attitudes and values about their sexuality and relationships within a moral and ethical framework.

 (Sex Education in Scottish Schools: Effective Consultation with Parents and Carers, Scottish Executive & Learning and Teaching Scotland 2001).

 Children learn about relationships, sexual health and parenthood from a wide range of sources including formal education, parents and families, friends and the media: magazines, books, TV, video games and movies.

 Key learning themes from nursery through to P7: are as follows:

-P1 - P4
+Nursery - P4

-- Friendships and relationships
+Friendships and relationships

-- Carers and people who look after us
+Carers and people who look after us

-- Respect and appropriate behaviour
+Respect and appropriate behaviour

-- Keeping safe
+Keeping safe

-- Similarities and differences
+Similarities and differences

-- The growing body and body parts (correct terminology)
+The growing body and body parts (correct terminology)

 P5/6/7

-- Wide ranging friends and relationships
+Wide ranging friends and relationships

-- Health and wellbeing of others
+Health and wellbeing of others

-- Changing relationships
+Changing relationships

-- Respect and appropriate behaviour
+Respect and appropriate behaviour

-- Emotional issues
+Emotional issues

-- Puberty and personal hygiene
+Puberty and personal hygiene

-- Keeping safe
+Keeping safe

-- · Giving birth
+Giving birth

-- Looking after a baby
+Looking after a baby

-- Role of a parent/carer
+Role of a parent/carer

 These areas are not taught in isolation, but are included across many areas of the curriculum.
 In addition to the learning areas, the following topics may be discussed at age appropriate stages:

-- Physical development e.g. menstruation, reproductive parts
+Physical development - e.g. menstruation, reproductive parts

-- Sexual behaviour (e.g. masturbation)
+Sexual behaviour (e.g. masturbation)

-- Contraception and safer sex
+Contraception and safer sex

-- Sexually transmitted infections
+Sexually transmitted infections

-- Sexuality and gender
+Sexuality and gender

-ROLES AND RESPONSIBILITIES IN RELATIONSHIPS, SEXUAL HEALTH & PARENTHOOD EDUCATION

-Parents/carers/guardians
+Roles and Responsibilities in Relationships, Sexual Health & Parenthood Education

+Parents/Carers/Guardians

 Education begins at home.
 Parents are the first and foremost educators of their child.
 Even if parents do not talk to their child about relationships and sexual health, parental influence will still be strong.

 Parents are encouraged to review the school's programme and resources and to speak to their child about what they are being taught in school.

 Actively support the work of the school.

-School

-Building supportive and positive communication with parents.
+School Building supportive and positive communication with parents.
 Encouraging parents to view the teaching and resource materials.
 Dealing with parental concerns.